tejasvi541/Django-Blog/README.md

 - To run on your :
   - Clone the Repo
-  - Download the requirements :
+  - Install the requirements :
     - Python 3.8
     - Django
     - Pillow(For Image Manipulation)